Abuse of People with Disabilities

 - Availability of a support network

 The sad truth is that abuse isn’t always a one-way situation.
-Sometimes two people are abusing each other and it is the nature of the relationship which has become abusive.
+Sometimes two people abuse each other and it is the nature of the relationship that has become abusive.
 People with disabilities can have a high number of various caregivers and support team members.
 It is often the people closest to them who are abusing them.